Davenchy/media-share/web_client/README.md

 The webapp is structured to interact with the **MediaShare** backend API, allowing users to:

 - Register and log in.
-- Upload and manage images.
+- Upload and manage images/videos.
 - Like media content and view personal or public media.

 The app is built using the following tools and packages: